How to bleed a radiator in 7 easy steps

 Quite simply, trapped air stops warm water circulating around your radiator.
 It’s what makes the radiator cold at the top, but warm at the bottom.
 That’s because the air rises to the top, forming a pocket and blocking the flow.

-By the way, if your boiler has actually stopped working altogether, and you’re without hot water or heating, check out our guides to how to reset your boiler, what to do if your boiler loses pressure, what to do in a power cut, costs for repairing or replacing your boiler, how to defrost a frozen condensate pipe, and other common boiler problems.
+By the way, if your boiler has actually stopped working altogether, and you’re without hot water or heating, check out our guides to:

 How to check if your radiator needs bleeding